SelfBiasedCode/FadingBlinker/README.md

 ## Usage
 ### Table Generation
-If necessary, edit the parameters in **fadingblinker_data_generator.py**, then run the script.
-It will create a header file **fadingblinker_data.hpp** which contains the necessary data.
+If necessary, edit the parameters in **FancyBlinker_Data_Generator.py**, then run the script.
+It will create a header file **FancyBlinker_Data.hpp** which contains the necessary data.

 ### Integration
 #### ATmega328P
-FadingBlinker requires two interrupt vectors to be registered: *TIMER1_COMPA* and *TIMER1_COMPB*.
-Each must call the matching function in FadingBlinker (and could also execute other code if required).
+FancyBlinker requires two interrupt vectors to be registered: *TIMER1_COMPA* and *TIMER1_COMPB*.
+Each must call the matching function in FancyBlinker (and could also execute other code if required).
 Example:

     ISR(TIMER1_COMPA_vect)
     {
-	    FadingBlinker.timerCallbackCOMPA();
+	    FancyBlinker.timerCallbackCOMPA();
     }

     ISR(TIMER1_COMPB_vect)
     {
-	    FadingBlinker.timerCallbackCOMPB();
+	    FancyBlinker.timerCallbackCOMPB();
     }
 #### ATmega4809
 Similar to the 328P, two interrupt vectors must be use, though they're named OVF and CMP0: